 Pierogies House

-Potato pancakes.
-Photo courtesy of Pierogies House
+Potato pancakes at Pierogies House

 Chef/owner Evelina Berc brings the hearty and affordable cooking of Poland, her home country, to soul-stirring life at Pierogies House.
 The plump pierogies, with a variety of filings, are the heart of the small menu.
-But the kielbasa is unusually good and the hearty soups are not to be missed.
+But the kielbasa is unusually good, and the hearty soups are not to be missed.
+BYO.

 Roots Steakhouse